 Let’s replace our failed marijuana prohibition policy with responsible regulation

 To the editorial board:

 It is time that we end cannabis prohibition and embrace a system of responsible regulation.
 Marijuana hasn’t always been against the law in our country.
-Prohibition was implemented as part of a racist program aimed at targeting African Americans, Mexican immigrants, and jazz musicians by the very first commissioner of the Federal Bureau of Narcotics, Harry Anslinger.
-Famously Anslinger once said, “marijuana causes white women to seek sexual relations with Negros.”
+Prohibition was implemented as part of a racist program aimed at targeting African Americans, Mexican immigrants, and jazz musicians.

-Not only were our marijuana laws born of racism, they continue to be enforced unequally.
-A 2013 report by the ACLU found that in Delaware, African Americans are over 25% more likely to be arrested for marijuana possession as compared to whites.
-And while our legislature did enact a decriminalization measure that went into effect in December 2015, there is no reason to think the unequal enforcement has ended.
+Not only were our marijuana laws born out of racism, they continue to be enforced unequally.
+A 2020 report by the ACLU found that in Delaware, Black people are still four times more likely to be arrested for marijuana possession as compared to white people even after decriminalization in 2015.

-That is one of the many reasons I urge my fellow Delawareans to contact their lawmakers and ask them to enact a bill that will remove marijuana from the criminal market and regulate its production and distribution.
+That is one of the many reasons I urge my fellow Delawareans to contact their lawmakers and ask them to enact legislation that will legalize cannabis possession and regulate sales for adult 21 and older.